scaleoutsystems/fedn/examples/async-clients/README.md

 python client/entrypoint init_seed
 ```

+You will now have a file 'seed.npz' in the directory.

 ### Running a simulation

 Deploy FEDn on localhost.
-From the FEDn root directory:
+Standing in the the FEDn root directory:

 ```
 docker-compose up